palmmy61/palmmy61/README.md

 ### Hi there 👋 i'm your friendly neighborhood monkey lady🙈

 - 🔭 I’m currently working on frontend pj.
-- 🌱 I’m currently learning Html
+- 🌱 I’m currently learning Jnodes
-- 🤔 I’m looking for help with everythingT____T
+- 🤔 I’m looking for someone who study with me
 - 📫 How to reach me: Twitter-PAMIIPOKO_BAB
 - 😄 Pronouns: she/her